Cheapest Health Insurance: A Complete Guide in 2025 (Save With These 10 Companies!)

 Age: Older applicants can pay up to three times as much for their health insurance compared to younger people.

-Individual vs. family enrollment: You’ll pay more for insurance when you have multiple people on your plan.
+Individual vs. Family Enrollment: You’ll pay more for insurance when you have multiple people on your plan.
 Some plans increase for each child you add, while others insure all your dependents for the same price.

-Keeping these factors in mind, the average American pays about $456 a month for individual coverage and $1,152 for a family plan.
 However, you may see vastly different prices depending on your unique factors and your insurance company.
 Cheap individual health insurance is difficult to find.

 Compare Insurance Providers Rates to Save Up to 75%